MicroEJ/docs/VEEPortingGuide/uiCco.rst

 * The rendering time of a simple shape with the GPU (time in the NemaGFX library + GPU setup time + rendering time) is longer than with software rendering.
 To enable the hardware rendering for simple shapes, uncomment the definition of ``ENABLE_SIMPLE_LINES``  in ``ui_drawing_nema_configuration.h``.
 * The rendering of thick faded lines with the GPU is disabled by default: the quality of the rendering is too random.
 To enable it, uncomment the definition of ``ENABLE_FADED_LINES``  in ``ui_drawing_nema_configuration.h``.
 * To draw a shape, the GPU uses the commands list.
 For rectangular shapes (draw/fill rectangles and images), the maximum list size is fixed (around 300 bytes).
-For the other shapes (circle, etc.) the list increases according to the shape size (dynamic shape): several blocks of 1024 bytes and 40 bytes are allocated and never freed.
-By default, the dynamic shapes are disabled and the software algorithms are used instead.
+For the other shapes (circle, etc.), the list increases according to the shape size (dynamic shape): several blocks of 1024 bytes and 40 bytes are allocated and never freed.
+By default, the dynamic shapes are disabled, and the software algorithms are used instead.
 To enable the hardware rendering for dynamic shapes, uncomment the definition of ``ENABLE_DYNAMIC_SHAPES``  in ``ui_drawing_nema_configuration.h``.
-* Some GPU might not be able to render the images in specific memories.
+* Some GPUs might not be able to render the images in specific memories.
 Comment the define ``ENABLE_IMAGE_ROTATION`` in ``ui_drawing_nema_configuration.h`` to not use the GPU to render the rotated images.

 Drawings
 --------